 However, make sure your answer shows that you are better in the side that this job needs.
 And tell situations that prove so.
 But be careful not to exaggerate one over the other as it may backfire in work later if you got accepted.

-The job interview can range in time, depending on the company and position and all.
-In all cases, don’t make the fact that you are a fresh graduate make you worried.
-Always be confident and prepare for the interview well before it, even if you had to talk to yourself in a mirror to see your reactions.
+Finally, The job interview can range in time, depending on the company and position and all.
+In all cases, always be confident and prepare for the interview well before it, even if you had to talk to yourself in a mirror to see your reactions.
 Ask if there’s a dress code for the interview and dress nicely.
 And don’t forget to have a pleasant face.

-Meet you in Part 2 “Job Interview Questions and Answers – Part 2”, so stay close.
+Meet you in the 2nd part “Job Interview Questions and Answers – Part 2“.